DevExpress/testcafe-action/README.md

     args: "chrome tests"
 ```

-This workflow checks out the repository, installs the latest TestCafe version and runs tests from the `tests` folder in Google Chrome.
+In this example, the [checkout](https://github.com/actions/checkout) action checks out the repository, then `testcafe-action` installs the latest TestCafe version and runs tests from the `tests` folder in Google Chrome.

 The [args](#args) option specifies command line arguments passed to the [testcafe](https://devexpress.github.io/testcafe/documentation/using-testcafe/command-line-interface.html) command.